lavanram123/systems_debugging/parallel_debugging/README.md

 # Plexec

 Plexec is a Python module to execute commands on multiple hosts.
-It supports running commands directly on the hosts or inside Docker containers on those hosts.
+It supports running commands directly on the hosts or inside container on those hosts.

 ## Features